rfelixallen/inhospitable/README.md

 a simple of survival in a cold wasteland

 TODO for Extra Features
+* Refactor Inventory code
 * Perlin noise map generation
-* Accomodate multiple monsters + spawn in bunkers
 * Add in Color
 * Add in Main Menu
 ** Make all entries visible
-** Enter keyboard command in main window to return to menu
+** Enter keyboard command in main window to return to menu ** Add a help menu for keyboard keys
 * Add in Save/Load

 Log
+7/27/15
+-Today I finished the code to make multiple monsters spawn with a certain % in each bunker.

 7/26/15
 -I figured out how to make n bunkers and n beacons randomly generate and not overlap.
 The next step is to play test the right size of the map, the right starvation count and the appropriate distance between bunkers.
 One thing I need to do before that is redo monster code so that the game will create and move n monsters.